sspeed41/RacingNotesDesktopAppV5/README.md

 1. Create a new project at https://supabase.com
 2. Run the schema.sql in the SQL editor
 3. Run the seed-data.sql for initial data
-4. Set up storage bucket "racing-notes-media"
+4. Set up storage bucket "racing-notes-v5-media"
 5. Update environment variables

 ## 🔒 Security